openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

-## Procedure to run OpenEBS on Multi-Node Cotainerized OpenShift Cluster
+## Procedure to run OpenEBS on Multi-Node Containerized OpenShift Cluster

 This tutorial provides detailed instructions on how to setup a multi-node BYO (Bring-Your-Own-Host) OpenShift Containerized cluster on
 RHEL 7.5 and run applications on it with OpenEBS storage.